TortoiseWolfe/rn_Turtorial_Outline/MoshVite.md

 npm run dev
 ```

-Visit [http://localhost:5173](http://localhost:5173) to verify your app displays with a copper background, custom fonts (overriding the global :root defaults), and proper light/dark adjustments.
+Visit [http://localhost:5173](http://localhost:5173) and verify that your app displays with the copper background and that the headings (using `font-special`), spans (using `font-arbutus` and `font-cinzel`) show your custom Google Fonts.
+If the global :root font is still showing, consider removing the `font-family` property from :root or using more specific selectors in your components.

 ---